 Abigail Coster ’14 and Alejo Cabranes ’14 met on their first day of law school in 2011.
 “We were in the same Civil Procedure class with Professor Bert Huang,” says Cabranes.
 They both joined the Columbia Journal of Tax Law where their friendship blossomed.
 They shared the same tight-knit circle of friends from their legal writing class, but they did not begin dating until the summer of 2013 when they took a group trip to Alaska with their law school friends.
 “Not too many students are thinking about starting a new relationship during the first year of law school,” says Cabranes.
 “It’s a whole different nut to crack.”

-married last summer in the chambers of Judge Jesse M. Furman of the U.S. District Court for the Southern District of New York, and then they had a traditional wedding in Middleburg, Virginia, where their Columbia Law School friend Alexander J. Konik led them in their vows.
-They were
+They were married last summer in the chambers of Judge Jesse M. Furman of the U.S. District Court for the Southern District of New York, and then they had a traditional wedding in Middleburg, Virginia, where their Columbia Law School friend Alexander J. Konik led them in their vows.

 Now they both put in long hours as litigation associates at New York law firms: She’s at Schulte Roth & Zabel, and he is at Hughes Hubbard & Reed.
 “The only downside of being married to another lawyer is that we sometimes talk about work too much,” says Cabranes.
 Still, the two enjoy attending professional events together and find there are many advantages to sharing a profession.
 “We understand each other’s schedules," says Coster, "and when we talk about the ups and downs of our days the other person gets it."